 For our clients using the Thomas Bureau service (where we provide a managed service for sending out assessment links) the relationship of controller and processor remains, with Thomas taking instruction from the client to delete data on their explicit instructions; however, within our retention policy and agreements we have made provision for deletion of any remaining personal data relating to assessments at the end of the service, for both Thomas Hub and Thomas Bureau clients.

-If you are taking an assessment directly with Thomas, via our “This is Me” assessment service, then we will only keep your assessment data in an identifiable format for three months.
+If you are taking an assessment directly with Thomas, via our “Personal Profile” assessment service, then we will only keep your assessment data in an identifiable format for three months.

 How does Thomas ensure the security of any payments made online?

-Thomas take secure online payments for assessments, including the “This is Me” PPA assessment using Stripe as our payment partner (please see https://stripe.com/gb ).
+Thomas take secure online payments for assessments, including the “Personal Profile” PPA assessment using Stripe as our payment partner (please see https://stripe.com/gb ).